doryosi/Jenkins_CASC/README.md

+# Description:

+provision new Jenkins agent pre-configured with the following attributes
+  - Plugins
+  - Jenkins URL
+  - Administartor user
+  - Authorization

 # How to:

-Git clone this repo to provision new Jenkins agent pre-configured with the following attributes:
+1. Git clone this repo

-Plugins
-Jenkins URL
-Administartor user
-Authorization
-Run the shell script
+2. Run the shell script

-Connect to Jenkins from locally
+3. Connect to Jenkins from locally